 I mention the dynamic Gordon Blackstock here.
 A great stockman who played a big part in the Shorthorn breed on both sides of the Atlantic, he bred a wealth of good cattle.
 The herd he managed was owned by Cecil Moores, who also owned Littlewood's Football Pools, for betting on soccer games, and worth millions.

-He had another bull that was born on a train moving the entire herd from the south of England to better cattle country in northern Scotland That bull he named Northward Bound.
+Blackstock had another bull that was born on a train moving the entire herd from the south of England to better cattle country in northern Scotland That bull he named Northward Bound.

 Someone joked that the whole herd was moved, lock, Blackstock and barrel.

 Gordon Blackstock got me my first Shorthorn job in U.S.A. in 1965.
 Shortly after he sadly died in a car wreck, aged 47.

 The eloquent last line in his obituary read.
 "He died as he lived with his foot hard down on the throttle."